Criminalise wage thieves - Mdladlana

-Cape Town - Employers who do not meet minimum wage levels are no better than thieves and should face criminal sanctions, Labour Minister Membathisi Mdladlana
+Cape Town - Employers who do not meet minimum wage levels are no better than thieves and should face criminal sanctions, Labour Minister Membathisi Mdladlana said on Tuesday.

 "What I am proposing, and I know that many people are going to fight with me... we want to criminalise people who do not comply with the law," he told the annual meeting of the clothing industry bargaining council in Cape Town.

 "I'm ready for the battle."

 He said some clothing manufacturers appeared to regard non-compliance with wage levels set by the council as "the norm".

 However, even in the apartheid era, non-compliance with labour law had been a criminal offence.

 "I'm very simplistic about this matter.
 I don't know the difference between a person who steals somebody's television and a person who steals somebody's fundamental human right," Mdladlana said.